ebarojas/climb.mx/climb.mx/_posts/2012-02-8-Riding-the-highest-road-in-North-America.markdown

-title: Riding the highest road in North America
 ---
+layout: post
+title:  "Riding the highest road in North America"
-pub_date: 2012-02-8
+date:   2012-02-8 01:26:41 +0000
+categories: long distance cycling bicycle mexico climbing travel
 ---
-author: Everardo J. Barojas-Méndez
----
-twitter_handle: @e_barojas
----
-body:

 It’s been a long time since my first post (a true masterpiece of modern blogging), but as you may or may not have heard, I recently (Jan 2012) embarked on an “epic” off road traverse of the mexican trans volcanic belt and east sierra.
 I was following this route (click on the blue markers to see info on important bits):